 Everyone can benefit from the various heights the TAPit reaches.
 Fully motorized height and tilt adjustment allow the workstation to be customized to the needs of a specific user or group of users.
 The tilt adjustment accommodates users who cannot access a wall-mounted interactive white board.

 Intuitive touch interface allows multiple students to simultaneously access a wealth of activities, tools, and resources.
 Supporting simultaneous touch points allows students to work together (or individually), collaborating, and moving towards accomplishing a common goal.
 It also allows the teacher and student to work together more closely to enhance learning and understanding.
 The entire screen surface is a collaborative workspace.
+No separate multi-user mode setting required.

 Palm Rejection - "intended touch"